-The Sumo takes place inside a circle separated by Shimé-nawa called “Dohyo“.
+The match takes place inside a circle separated by Shimenawa called “Dohyo“.

-If one of the wrestlers puts a foot outside the “Dohyo” or touches the ground with any part of the body except the sole, he loses the match.
+If each of the wrestlers puts a foot outside the “Dohyo” or touches the ground with any part of the body except the sole, he loses the match.

 As you might already know, Sumo wrestlers have a peculiar appearance.